EmmanuelOsaea/Space-exploration-project-/edited/README.md

 This paper aims to:

-1. Highlight recent advancements in space technology.
+1. Highlight new progressions in space technology.

-2. Discuss the challenges faced by modern space exploration.
+2. Discuss the issues faced by modern space exploration.

-3. Explore potential future opportunities.
+3. Explore potential future opportunities.✓